 Extended replacement cost vs. guaranteed replacement cost: What’s the difference?

 That one word – guaranteed – is the key difference.
-Guaranteed replacement cost coverage will pay for the cost of rebuilding your house back to its previous size, features and specifications.
+Guaranteed replacement cost coverage will pay to rebuild your house back to its previous size, features and specifications.

-Not all insurance companies offer guaranteed replacement cost, and it may cost a little more than an extended endorsement, but it could save you a lot of money if you need to file a major claim.
+Not all insurance companies offer guaranteed replacement cost, which may cost a little more than an extended endorsement, but it could save you a lot of money if you need to file a major claim.